 1. Preventing incidents

-- proper operation of the BMS
+- correct operation and configuration of the BMS and protection systems

-- monitoring, maintenance and inspection
+- monitoring, maintenance and periodic inspections throughout the lifecycle

 2. Limiting consequences if something goes wrong

-- fire and smoke control measures
+- fire and smoke control measures, compartmentation and ventilation

-- preventing escalation to the surroundings
+- preventing escalation to the surroundings and neighbouring objects

-- accessibility for emergency services
+- good accessibility and deployability for emergency services

 3. Organisation and preparedness

-- clear procedures for incidents
+- clear procedures for incidents, failures and deviations

-- information for emergency responders
+- relevant information packages for emergency services (such as response plans)

-- agreements on maintenance and decommissioning
+- agreements on management, maintenance, change management and decommissioning

 Common misconceptions about PGS 37-1